CQR Terms & Conditions For Services

 16. CQR Staff

-16.1 While CQR is providing any Services to the Client and for a period of 6 months after the End Date, the Client will not make an offer of employment to any employee or contractor of CQR.
-In addition, during that period the Client will also not solicit, induce or entice any employee or contractor of CQR to cease to work for CQR, nor will the Client attempt to do so.
+16.1 Except as provided at 16.2 below, while CQR is providing any Services to the Client and for a period of 6 months after the later of the termination of this Agreement and the End Date, the Client will not (directly or indirectly) make an offer to retain or engage any employee or contractor of CQR and will not (directly or indirectly) solicit, induce or entice any employee or contractor of CQR to cease to work for CQR, nor attempt to do so.

 17. Dispute Resolution